volume-trader/QuantowerKB/quantower-algo/access-to-trading-portfolio.md

 # Access to trading portfolio

 Usually, an algorithm of trading strategy requires an access to various trading information for making decisions.
 It can be your current opened positions, placed orders or history of your trades.
 Sometimes you may need also detail information about your account or symbol, you are going to trade on.
-Quantower API provides you full access to all this information and even more.
+VT-Terminal API provides you full access to all this information and even more.
 In this topic, we will show how to retrieve it and use in your strategies or indicators

 ## Core - main entry point for all data

 [Core](http://api.quantower.com/docs/TradingPlatform.BusinessLayer.Core.html) object, which is always accessible from your scripts provides you a wide set of different data and functions.
 You can read full details about this class in our [API documentation](http://api.quantower.com/index.html), here we will provide an example of access to the most important and useful data.

-You should always remember that Quantower is a trading platform, which provides [multi-connection](https://help.quantower.com/\~/edit/drafts/-LNQMn7Ysijevbuw-ICT/getting-started/connections-manager) possibility.
+You should always remember that VT-Terminal is a trading platform, which provides [multi-connection](https://help.quantower.com/\~/edit/drafts/-LNQMn7Ysijevbuw-ICT/getting-started/connections-manager) possibility.
 From one side - it means you can have access to different connections simultaneously and make really professional strategies, such as arbitraging and others.
 But from another side, when you need to find required symbol or account you have to specify a little more information than just a name - you should provide a connection id in case you have more than one.
-Quantower store all data from separate connections in special assigned storages and Core object provide you aggregated data from all your current connections.
+VT-Terminal store all data from separate connections in special assigned storages and Core object provide you aggregated data from all your current connections.

 Here are the main properties from Core object, that will be enough to create the most of classic strategies: